cepdnaclk/e20-4yp-Reducing-Context-Switching-Latency-in-RTES-Using-RFP/README.md

 ## 14) GitHub “Contributors” and authorship

 GitHub’s **Contributors** view counts **commit authors** on the default branch.
 Because the subtrees were added with their **entire** histories, that list includes **every** author who has ever committed to the vendored CVA6, Spike, and FreeRTOS trees—not only people who worked on this FYP.
-For who performed **this** work, use this README, your project author list, and your formal write-up; treat the GitHub graph as a **history of imported repositories**, not a project roster.